 If you said ‘yes’, you’d be right!
-The Pinot Noir varietal is a well-known Burgundian grape but what is lesser-known is that Pinot Noir is one of the ancient grape varietals theorized to be only one or two generations away from its native, wild ancestor.
+The Pinot Noir varietal is a well-known Burgundian grape, but what is lesser-known is that Pinot Noir is one of the ancient grape varietals theorized to be only one or two generations away from its native, wild ancestor.
 Over the centuries natural mutations of the vine lead to the Pinot Gris (also known as Pinot Grigio), Pinot Blanc and Meunier varietals.

 Why does a Pinot Noir or Pinot Gris bottle shape differ from a Cabernet Sauvignon or Sauvignon Blanc bottle shape?

-The answer is more simple than you may think.
+The answer is simpler than you may think.
 It has to do with the region from which the varietal originates.
 For example, Pinot Noir, Pinot Gris and Chardonnay are presented in a Burgundy shaped bottle with less pronounced shoulders that slope downward.